-Making Tax Digital (MTD) is transforming how sole traders report income to HMRC.
-With phased deadlines approaching, it’s vital to understand when you’ll be affected and what you need to do to stay compliant.
+Making Tax Digital is transforming how sole traders report income to HMRC.
+With phased deadlines approaching, it’s important to understand when you’ll be affected and what steps you need to take to stay compliant.

-This guide outlines the key dates, who needs to comply, and how to prepare for the changes.
+This guide explains the key dates, who needs to comply, and how to prepare.

-For sole traders, MTD applies to income tax and will be rolled out in stages based on annual income.
+For sole traders, Making Tax Digital applies to income tax and will be introduced in stages based on annual income.

-MTD for Income Tax Self Assessment (MTD for ITSA) will be introduced in phases:
+Making Tax Digital for Income Tax Self-Assessment will be rolled out in phases:

 These thresholds are based on gross income from self-employment and property, not profits.
 HMRC will use your 2024/25 tax return to determine if you meet the £50,000 threshold for the 2026 start date.

-If you’re required to comply with MTD, you’ll need to:
+If you’re required to comply with Making Tax Digital, you’ll need to:

-If your income drops below the threshold, you may be able to exit MTD — but only after three consecutive years of lower income, based on submitted returns or quarterly updates.
+If your income drops below the threshold, you may be able to exit Making Tax Digital, but only after three consecutive years of lower income, based on submitted returns or quarterly updates.

 You may be exempt from Making Tax Digital if: